icopy-site/awesome-cn/docs/awesome/static-analysis.md

 <h2>Fortran</h2>

+- [Fortitude](https://fortitude.readthedocs.io) — Fortran linter, inspired by (and built on) Ruff, and based on community best practices.
+Supports latest Fortran (2023) standard.

 - [fprettify](https://pypi.python.org/pypi/fprettify) :warning: — Auto-formatter for modern fortran source code, written in Python.
 Fprettify is a tool that provides consistent whitespace, indentation, and delimiter alignment in code, including the ability to change letter case and handle preprocessor directives, all while preserving revision history and tested for editor integration.